 As we mentioned, Polar made the first wireless HRM and later claimed their H10 strap was the most accurate in the world.
 Adding a third electrode to the strap and silicone grippers to stop it from moving, plus a better algorithm means this version is accurate to plus or minus one millisecond.

 The H10 is also totally waterproof, so you can wear it swimming.
 It’ll record your heart rate variability if you use it in conjunction with a Polar smartwatch.
 Unlike both Wahoo and Garmin straps, you can connect two devices at the same time via Bluetooth.

 Garmin HRM Pro

-This the best HRM for triathletes.
+This is the best HRM for triathletes.

-The Garmin HRM Pro is the top of the range not only for Garmin but on the market.
+The Garmin HRM Pro is at the top of the range not only for Garmin but on the market.
 It’s ANT+ and Bluetooth compatible.
 It has built-in memory for things like swimming data.
 What’s cool is that it will immediately push the information to your device when it’s within range.
 It will track running metrics like stride length and contact time with the ground.
 If you then go for a cycle, it’ll pair smoothly with a Garmin cycling computer or Zwift.